SoftwareEng2-Team/runio/LivingDocument.md

 Week 10: Prepare the final presentation demonstrating the work we completed with the app.

+Coding guideline
+With our project, we are implementing our design to be accessible through a webpage.
+This way, it can be utilized on any device without installation.
+Additionally, all of the group members have experience with website development, making it a smart choice.
+We are using HTML to structure our web pages, CSS to style them, and JavaScript to handle the functionality of our project.

+- For HTML, we will always declare the document type at the beginning (for example, <!DOCTYPE html>).
+We will use lowercase element names, as this is the industry standard, and we will open and close all elements on different lines.
+- For CSS, we will find a style for the webpage that we all agree upon.
+If someone disagrees with a stylistic choice, we will find an alternative that we can agree on.
+Comments should be used in CSS documents to show what different style blocks affect.
+- Finally, for JavsScript, we will declare variables that have meaningful names that give us insight into what they store.
+Comments will be used to explain what different code blocks do, making it easy for other group members to understand.
+Spacing around operators and general indentation of code will be implemented to increase readability.

+For all languages, using caution to periodically enter a new line if the current line gets too long will increase readability.
+Using underscores for naming variables will keep the code consistent and easy to read.

 Git Repo Link:
 Organization: https://github.com/SoftwareEng2-Team
 Repository: https://github.com/SoftwareEng2-Team/runio